 3.)
 As you can see by the picture, the chest of drawers was a dark olive green.
 I ended up priming the furniture because I didn’t want that dark green to bleed through.
-I used primer that I had on hand.
-I let that dry for a few days before I started to paint with the milk paint.
+I used primer that I had on hand and let that dry for a few days before I started to paint with the milk paint.

 4.)
 If you have never used Miss Mustard Seed’s milk paint, I am here to tell you, it is amazing!!
 The paint comes in a resealable bag and is in powder form.
 You mix one part paint to one part water.
 I used a small whisk to mix mine.